Want Better Returns? Don?t Ignore These 2 Business Services Stocks Set to Beat Earnings

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Visa (V) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $2.02 a share one day away from its upcoming earnings release on January 26, 2023.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Block (SQ) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.32 a share, just 24 days from its upcoming earnings release on February 23, 2023.

-V has an Earnings ESP figure of +0.77%, which, as explained above, is calculated by taking the percentage difference between the $2.02 Most Accurate Estimate and the Zacks Consensus Estimate of $2.
-Visa is one of a large database of stocks with positive ESPs.
+Block's Earnings ESP sits at +8.61%, which, as explained above, is calculated by taking the percentage difference between the $0.32 Most Accurate Estimate and the Zacks Consensus Estimate of $0.29.
+SQ is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-V is just one of a large group of Business Services stocks with a positive ESP figure.
-Avis Budget Group (CAR) is another qualifying stock you may want to consider.
+SQ is one of just a large database of Business Services stocks with positive ESPs.
+Another solid-looking stock is Gartner (IT).

-Avis Budget Group is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on February 13, 2023.
-CAR's Most Accurate Estimate sits at $7.35 a share 19 days from its next earnings release.
+Slated to report earnings on February 7, 2023, Gartner holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $2.58 a share eight days from its next quarterly update.

-Avis Budget Group's Earnings ESP figure currently stands at +10.36% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $6.66.
+For Gartner, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.57 is +0.52%.

-V and CAR's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+SQ and IT's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported